VI5HU17/marops-analytics-pm-engine/README.md

 # Data-Driven Marketing Operations (MarOps) Engine

 ## 📌 Executive Summary
 This repository contains an end-to-end operational framework designed to bridge the gap between data insights and cross-functional project execution.
-The project simulates a real-world corporate scenario: resolving a customer churn vulnerability for an e-commerce brand.
+The project simulates a real-world corporate scenario: resolving a critical customer churn vulnerability for a growing e-commerce brand.

-By functioning as both the **Data Analyst** and the **Technical Project Manager**, I developed a Python-based data segmentation engine to isolate high-value revenue risks, then built a complete Agile/Scrum playbook to coordinate a cross-functional squad to deploy a targeted retention campaign.
+By functioning as both the **Data Analyst** and the **Technical Project Manager**, I developed a Python-based data segmentation engine to isolate high-value revenue risks, then built a complete Agile/Scrum playbook to coordinate a cross-functional squad (Engineering, Design, and Copywriting) to deploy a targeted retention campaign.

 ---